shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-optimization.md

     - **CPCV**

       Select this option if your advertiser wants to track and report against a goal based on video completes.
 A video complete requires  the video ad to play for its full duration.
-Set the CPCV field to the goal your advertiser has given you.
+Set the **CPCV** field to the goal your advertiser has given you.
 This option is only available if you selected **Video** as the **Ad Type** in **Basic Settings**.
-When your revenue type is also CPCV, optimization will inherit the goal value from your revenue value.
+When your revenue type is also **CPCV**, optimization will inherit the goal value from your revenue value.

     - **VCR**